dgerstel/covid19-python-lessons/README.md

-Data analysis exercises/examples using publicly available data about the COVID-19 infections.
+Data analysis exercises/examples using publicly available data about the COVID-19 infections for teaching basics of Python.

 Status:
 an1-2 ready